virtual-labs/exp-context-switching-iiith/experiment/theory.md

 ## What is Context Switching?

 **Definition:** Context switching is the process that occurs when a multitasking operating system switches the execution context from one process or thread to another.
 It involves saving the current state (context) of a running process or thread so that it can be later restored and then loading the saved state of another process or thread to continue its execution.
 Context switching is a fundamental operation in modern operating systems and is necessary for efficient multitasking, allowing multiple processes or threads to share a single CPU.

 -------------------------
 In the above definition, we have encountered few terms like context and about loading, storing and restoring the context.
 Let us look more into what these terms and statements mean.

-## Process Context
+### Process Context
+A process context refers to the current execution state and information associated with a running process in an operating system.
+It represents a snapshot of the process's execution at a particular point in time.

+Process context can change dynamically while the process is executing on the CPU.

+During a context switch, the current context of the process is stored in a data structure called 'Process Control block' which is later used to retreive the information of the process and resume it's excution from where it was interrupted.

 ### Process Control Block

 In order to virtualize the execution of a process, the OS needs to have an internal account of the state of a process.
-This representation of the state of a process is stored in memory as a *Process Control Block*.
+This representation of the state of a process is stored in memory as a *Process Control Block(PCB)*.

+The PCB is used primarily during context switches, but it doesn't actively reflect the process's changing context while it's running.
+Instead, the changing process context is stored in various CPU registers and memory locations, not within the PCB.

-A process control block stores 3 kinds of information about a process&#x2014;namely, identification information (Pid), execution state, and control metadata used for scheduling and IPC.
+A process control block stores 3 kinds of information about a process&#x2014;namely, identification information (Pid), execution state, and control metadata used for 'scheduling' and 'Inter process communication(IPC)'.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">